What are Surgical Options to Treat Parkinson's?

 Today, deep brain stimulation (DBS) is the most common surgery for PD.
 DBS has fewer risks and works by disrupting electrical signals in the brain rather than destroying tissue.1,2

-Deep brain stimulation is a procedure in which a device is implanted in the person to deliver electrical pulses to the brain to decrease motor symptoms of PD.
-The electrical pulses are targeted to the areas of the brain that control movement to block abnormal signals that produce symptoms like tremor.
-Areas of the brain that may be targeted include the thalamus, subthalamus, and the globus pallidus.2
+Together, the pulse generator and electrodes deliver precise electrical pulses.
+The electrical pulses are targeted to specific areas of the brain that contribute to abnormal motor symptoms in people with PD.
+The electrical pulses disrupt the abnormal signals in these brain areas to reduce motor symptoms like tremor.
+Specific areas of the brain that may be targeted by the electrodes include the thalamus, subthalamus, and the globus pallidus.2

 DBS may be considered for people who have had PD for 4 or more years and:3